 What is the alternative to Perfect Audit?
 Some firms use software that converts PDFs to excel.
 I’ve found that software to be terrible.
 I’ve also used a horribly expensive and terribly terrible product called Comprehensive Financial Investigative Solution (CFIS or FIS) by Actionable Intelligence Technologies (AIT).
 While CFIS is better in the accuracy department, the company fails to live up to many of its promises and rarely meets deadlines.
 The software is cumbersome, adding hours and hours to process of reconciling and working with data.

-Personally, I use a propriety system to capture the data, put it into a custom database, and analyze it.
+I use a proprietary system to capture the data, put it into a custom database, and analyze it.
 I’ve found that off-the-shelf products like PerfectAudit are limiting because they focus on what they think is important, not what you know is important for your case.
 It is much better to create a system that works and provides the accuracy you require.
 Don’t rely on a company that sells false hope, saying you’ll have 100% accurate data, when you’ll have nothing of the sort.
 Your clients, your cases, and your reputation are too important to take that risk.